Review | Mouthwashing - Up Or Down The Corporate Ladder?

 I first played How Fish is Made (Wrong Organ, 2022) early last year after having it hyped up to me by the many think pieces discussing it online.
 Despite the many writers and monotone British guys – like myself – that buttered it up to look like the shiniest of Steam’s free horror experiences, the game still floored me and surpassed all expectations I had.
 When I forced yet another of my unsuspecting but exhausted friends to play the game, I fatefully noticed the new free update titled The Last One and Then Another, a grotesque twist on Katamari Damacy (Namco, 2004) that culminated in a derivative but appreciable punchline: all of that just now was pointless, wishlist our next game, Mouthwashing.

-Johanna Kasurinen, narrative designer and art lead at Wrong Organ, used How Fish is Made to capture the plethora of philosophies and beliefs people commit themselves to in the hopes of evading existentialism and, somewhat sympathetically, mockingly condescending in their direction.
+Johanna Kasurinen, narrative designer and art lead at Wrong Organ, used How Fish is Made to capture the plethora of philosophies and beliefs people commit themselves to in the hopes of evading existentialism and, somewhat sympathetically, mockingly condescended in their direction.
 By focalising marine life, the game successfully utilised nature to decry how its inherent hostility and discrimination devalues the meaning people assign to their lives.

 Now, after my much-anticipated Mouthwashing release date (September 26th), I’ve played Wrong Organ’s newest outing and witnessed first-hand how the team didn’t just take what How Fish is Made set up and go a few steps further with it, they stapled many more ideas onto its core and ran a marathon around their last work that captivated me nearly two years ago.